kamilkisiela/apollo-angular/docs/source/basics/queries.md

 A normal Observable, has only one method, `subscribe()`.

-To use that Apollo's Observable in RxJS we would have to drop those method and Since they are necessary to use Apollo with its full potential we had to came up with a solution.
+To use that Apollo's Observable in RxJS we would have to drop those method and Since they are necessary to use Apollo with its full potential we had to come up with a solution.

 This is why we created the `QueryRef`.